UnaBiz/sigfox-tracker/README.md

 This Arduino project periodically transmits the latitude, longitude, altitude and timestamp info received from the GPS module to the SIGFOX cloud.
 Hardware requirements:

-0. UnaKit Arduino development kit for SIGFOX by UnaBiz
+0. [UnaShield Arduino development kit](https://github.com/UnaBiz/unabiz-arduino/wiki/UnaShield) for SIGFOX by UnaBiz
 0. DFRobot GPS module
 0. Grove LCD display